 The Personal Information that we hold is generally kept confidential.
 However, we may receive and disclose Personal Information from or to other members of the IPH Group, including entities located in various jurisdictions, including in Australia, New Zealand, Singapore, Malaysia, Indonesia, Thailand, Hong Kong and China.

 All disclosure of information by us is subject to compliance with all legal requirements including but not limited to, for Australia and New Zealand, the Code of Conduct for Patent and Trade Marks Attorneys 2013 issued by the Trans Tasman Intellectual Property Advisory Board, other applicable legislation governing the conduct of our attorneys and professionals in other jurisdictions in which we conduct our businesses, and other IPH Limited group information sharing and conflicts of interest policies.

 For the avoidance of doubt, whilst we may receive and disclose Personal Information from or to other members of the IPH Group, each IPH Service Firm (and where applicable its related Alliance Firm) maintains separate case management systems and no case related information is shared with another IPH Service Firm, except where such IPH Service Firm is formally engaged to provide professional IP services for the client, including as a foreign associate.

 We may also be required to disclose Personal Information to certain third parties that may include:

 We may disclose your Personal Information to organisations that carry out functions on our behalf, or assist us to deliver our services, such as our business associates, contractors, agents or service providers.
 These third parties may change from time to time.
-Some examples include technology and internet service providers, data storage providers and digital mail providers who send communications on our behalf.
+Some examples include technology and internet service providers, data storage providers, digital mail providers who send communications on our behalf and their implementation partners.
 We may also use graphic designers, printers and posting services to assist us with design, printing and distribution of communications.